trustwallet/trust-wallet-ios/README.md

 1. Clone this repository.
 1. Run `make bootstrap` to install tools and dependencies.
 1. Run `open Trust.xcworkspace`
-1. build & run on Xcode
+1. Build & Run on Xcode